David-Worboys/QTPYGUI/README.md

 |            | date_format         | str ("")                          | The format of the date string, defaults to an empty string.                                                      | ✓            |

 ### FolderView

-Calling FolderView in a layout will generate a FolderView control, on a form.
+Calling FolderView in a layout will generate a FolderView control on a form.

 The "tag", "text", "callback", "header_widths" and "height" arguments are generally the only arguments used.
 It is suggested to set width and height as the font selected might not automatically size correctly.

 <br>**Properties**
 <br>The following properties apply when a FolderView is instantiated with the